SEO

-Even as recently as a few short years ago, the process of search engine optimization with regards to your online presence was simple -- you would pick the keywords that you hoped would attract the most business and focus on those in everything you posted online.
+Even as recently as a few short years ago, the process of search engine optimization with regard to your online presence was simple -- you would pick the keywords that you hoped would attract the most business and focus on those in everything you posted online.

 If you ran a dentist office in Cleveland, Ohio, and wanted to increase your search engine traffic, you would make sure that keywords like "dentist office" and "Cleveland" appeared in just about everything you posted.
 It's a strategy that worked incredibly well for businesses across all industries since the early days of the Internet.